-Final Cut Pro natively supports more formats than ever, including REDCODE RAW, Sony XAVC, AVCHD, H.264 and AVC‑Ultra.
-Built-in support for MXF makes it simple to import, edit and deliver MXF files, while resolution independence lets you mix and match formats, frame rates and frame sizes to 5K and beyond.
+Final Cut Pro natively supports more formats than ever, including REDCODE RAW, Sony XAVC, AVCHD, H.264, and AVC‑Ultra.
+Built-in support for MXF makes it simple to import, edit, and deliver MXF files, while resolution independence lets you mix and match formats, frame rates, and frame sizes to 5K and beyond.
 Final Cut Pro also lets you work with compressed audio formats — including MP3 and AAC — so you can use iTunes as your built-in music library.

-As you edit, Final Cut Pro takes advantage of unused cycles in the background to execute a range of tasks including image analysis, rendering, transcoding and moving media.
+As you edit, Final Cut Pro takes advantage of unused cycles in the background to execute a range of tasks including image analysis, rendering, transcoding, and moving media.
 Open the Background Tasks window to get a detailed display of active processes, and manually pause or cancel any background process with a click.

-ColorSync-managed colour pipeline
+ColorSync-managed color pipeline

 Shared Render Engine

 Final Cut Pro shares a render engine with Motion and Compressor for consistent speed and quality.
 The shared engine allows Motion templates to play back in Final Cut Pro without rendering.
-The engine renders in linear-light colour space for exceptionally realistic results.
+The engine renders in linear-light color space for exceptionally realistic results.

-Use Thunderbolt I/O technology in the latest Mac computers to daisy-chain up to six high-performance devices per port, including a video capture device, high-speed external drive and high-resolution display.
+Use Thunderbolt I/O technology in the latest Mac computers to daisy-chain up to six high-performance devices per port, including a video capture device, high-speed external drive, and high-resolution display.
 You can also use Thunderbolt video devices to output audio and video to an external broadcast monitor.

 Final Cut Pro is a native OS X application built with the Apple Cocoa framework.
 It uses modern interface technologies like Core Animation and is enhanced for the Retina display on the MacBook Pro.